-If you fall behind in the course, it is up to you to contact me if you are concerned about your final grade.
-Lack of an online presence will start to add up and will be documented.
+If a large number of absences accrue (both F2F and online), it is up to you to contact me or talk to me one-on-one if you are concerned about your final grade.
+Time missed through F2F and online presence will start to add up and will be documented.
 Large amounts of time missed will start to impact your final grade.
 If needed, you will be contacted about your lack of participation and/or attendance in the course through Brightspace and MCC email.

 MCC has provided instructors with online attendance registers and will be monitoring your participation in the online aspects of the course.
 If you miss 20% of the course, you will receive a notification about your progress.
 It is up to you to manage your time wisely and if needed drop the course in a timely matter.
 It is the responsibility of the student, not the instructor, to drop a class.
-Students who stop participating in the class and do not drop will receive an F in the class.
+Students who stop participating in the class (F2F and online) and do not drop will receive an F in the class.